Groups: Saving Mexican gray wolves requires new approach

 The population is still far from where biologists had initially envisioned by now.

-In their latest plea, environmentalists and professors from around the U.S. continue to call for the release of more captive wolf families to boost the population.
+In their latest plea, environmentalists and professors from around the U.S. continue to call for the release of more captive wolf families to boost the wild population and its genetic diversity.
 They also complained about removals of wolves from the wild, saying more can be done by managers and ranchers to ensure protection of livestock.
-That includes removing cattle carcasses that could attract the predators and moving herds to other locations during calving.

 The coalition also has concerns about limiting the physical boundaries of the recovery program, saying wolves should not be removed if they roam farther north.